William Arthur Memorial Church, Gubbi: Matthew Trevan Male

-In 1840, Matthew Trevan Male and his wife Catherine Male (parents of war time author Arthur Hodson Male) joined William Arthur at Gubbi, where unfortunately two of his children, suffered from croup, and passed away as medical aid was two days away.
+In 1840, Matthew Trevan Male and his wife Catherine Male (parents of wartime author Arthur Hodson Male) joined William Arthur at Gubbi, where two of his children suffered from croup and died as medical aid was two days away.
 The two graves were at the Gubbi Mission House.

 Sketches

-A series of sketches associated with Gubbi Chapel, currently in the possession of the Museum of Sydney could unfortunately not be displayed here, due to licensing issues.
+A series of sketches associated with Gubbi Chapel, currently in the possession of the Museum of Sydney could not be displayed here, due to licensing issues.
 It can be seen at these links below: